johnpapa/vscode-peacock/README.md

 const isReadable = tinycolor.isReadable(lightForeground, background); // false
 ```

+### Recommended Favorites

+Recommended favorites are a list of constants found in `favorites.ts`.
+These are alphabetized.

+Recommended favorites are a starting point for favorites.
+They will be installed whenever a new version is installed.
+They will extend your existing favorites, so feel free to continue to add to your local favorites!
+However be careful not to change the color of the recommended favorites as they will be overridden when a new version is installed.

+This list may change from version to version depending on the Peacock authoring team.

 ## Credits

 Inspiration comes in many forms.
 These folks and teams have contributed either through ideas, issues, pull requests, or guidance.
 Thank you!